MariaFrancescaRusso/RomeoRussoISS2021/Analisi requisiti.md

 3. The software running on **maitreNode** must allow **Maitre de Salle** to:
 - send the commands to **RBR** to execute tasks or to stop and reactive them.
-- known and to show the objects related to each resources (smart and non-smart), so he must be able to comunicate with **fridge**.
+- known and to show the objects related to each resources (smart and non-smart), so he must be able to comunicate with **fridge** too.

 4. The software running on **robotNode** must be able to:
 - execute the **task** associated to command received by the **maitre's smartphone**.